henwr123/nes-service/README.md

 Use `npm start` to start the service

 # Data
 Currently data are maintained in an Excel spreadsheet.
-I use the https://codebeautify.org/excel-to-json to convert the Excel to JSON to be used for the mock data
+I use the tool https://www.aconvert.com/document/xls-to-json/ to convert the Excel to JSON to be used for the mock data